 This entire review has been about the Marriott Bonvoy™ Business Amex card, though there’s also a personal Marriott Bonvoy™ American Express Card for Canadians, too.
 There are a few minor differences between the two cards:

 Which card you should choose is entirely dependent on how you plan to use it.
-If the Disability Plan and Employee Card Misuse Protection are valuable for your business, go for the business card.
+If the Employee Card Misuse Protection is valuable for your business, go for the business card.
 If not, we recommend taking advantage of the lower annual fee and the complimentary Marriott Bonvoy™ Silver Elite Status by getting the personal card.

 |Marriott Bonvoy™ American Express Card||Marriott Bonvoy™ American Express Business Card|